 A student who becomes ill or injured while at school will be taken to the front office where every effort will be made to see that he/she is comfortable.
-Office personnel or a volunteer will contact the student's parent if the student needs to go home or medical attention is required.
-Parents will be asked to pick their children up when;
+Office personnel will contact the student's parent if the student needs to go home or medical attention is required.
+Parents will need to pick their children up when:

-- A student has a fever - A student looks pale, red eyes, hunched over with cramps and generally shows signs of the flu or severe cold. - A student has vomited, had diarrhea or complaining of continuous stomach aches. - A student is complaining of continuous strong headaches. - The office is unable to make the student comfortable after resting for a period of time.
+- A student has a fever of 100.4 or higher this low grade is considered to be contagious and will be required to be picked up by a parent or guardian. - A student looks pale, red eyes, hunched over with cramps and generally shows signs of the flu or severe cold. - A student has vomited, had diarrhea, or complaining of continuous stomach aches. - A student is complaining of continuous strong headaches - A child is found with lice.
+RCSA follows Florida Department of Health protocol.

-Per DCPS health code, students need to remain home for a minimum of twenty-four hours following a fever or nausea.
+- The office is unable to make the student comfortable after resting for a period of 15 minutes. - Students need to remain home for a minimum of twenty-four hours following a fever or nausea.
 A child who suddenly develops a headache, chill, fever, vomiting spell, or other signs of illness in the morning should be kept home.
-It is important that we have updated emergency numbers and individuals on file in the school so we are able to reach an adult to pick up the student.
+It is important that we have updated emergency numbers and individuals on file in the school, so we are able to reach an adult to pick up the student.